NASHUA REGIONAL PLANNING COMMISSION BYLAWS

 G. Executive Director: The Executive Director shall have the privilege of the floor at any time for the purposes of giving information to the Commission.

-H. Change in Order of Agenda: The Chairman shall have the discretion to change the order of agenda items at any meeting.
+H. Change in Order of Agenda: The Chair shall have the discretion to change the order of agenda items at any meeting.

 ARTICLE VI.
 COMMITTEES

 A. General: By a majority vote of the Commissioners present at a meeting, the Commission shall establish committees or subcommittees for such purpose and with such procedures as it deems necessary or desirable.
 A quorum for committee action shall be a majority of its members.
 Committees shall take action by vote of a simple majority of Commissioners present and constituting a quorum.
-Committees shall be advisory to the Commission.
+Committees, other than the MPO Policy Committee, shall be advisory to the Commission.
+The MPO Policy Committee shall be the decision-making body for all MPO Policy decisions.

 B. Executive Committee: There shall be an Executive Committee which shall consist of the officers and six Commissioners at-large.
-Members shall be nominated for a three year term by the Nominating Committee and ratified by a majority vote of the voting members present at the Annual Meeting.
-Duly elected members of the Executive Committee shall serve for their three year term, or until they resign, and may be re-elected for an infinite number of terms.
+Members shall be nominated for a three-year term by the Nominating Committee and ratified by a majority vote of the voting members present at the Annual Meeting.
+Duly elected members of the Executive Committee shall serve for their three-year term, or until they resign, and may be re-elected for an infinite number of terms.
 The Executive Committee shall conduct the affairs of the Commission at times when the Commission is not in session and shall report on its actions to the Commission at the next Commission meeting.
 The Executive Committee shall meet at least eight (8) times per year.
-Beginning with the annual meeting in 2011, election to the Executive Board shall be for a three year term.
-Those members of the Executive Board currently serving and elected prior to 2011 shall have their positions converted to a three year term.
-Those elected between 2003 and 2005 shall have their term expire in 2012.
-Those elected between 2005 and 2009 shall have their term expire in 2013.
-Those elected in 2009 shall have their term expire in 2012 and those elected in 2010 shall have their term expire in 2013.
-In the event that a vacancy occurs in one of the positions and that vacancy occurs between Annual meetings, the executive board shall fill the position.
+Election to the Executive Board shall be for a three-year term. - In the event that a vacancy occurs in one of the positions and that vacancy occurs between Annual meetings, the executive board shall fill the position.
 Those appointed by the executive board shall serve until the next annual meeting of the commission at which time the nominating committee shall nominate someone for the Commission to elect for the balance of the term.
 The duties of the Executive Committee shall include the following:

 1. In accordance with Article VIII D the Executive Committee shall employ auditors to conduct the annual audit of the books of the Commission and shall supervise the work of the auditors.